+- 1 Disconnect the air inlet pipe at the rocker cover /induction manifold. - 2 Disconnect the wiring loom for the fuel injector units at the rocker cover connector.

+3 Press the four tags that secure the electrical connector for the wiring loom to the rocker cover, and push the connector into the rocker cover.

+4 Release the 13 cap screws that retain the rocker cover and remove the cover.

+5 Lift carefully the rocker cover and tilt it away from the exhaust manifold.
+Ensure that the electrical connector for the wiring loom is free from the rocker cover then remove the rocker from the engine.

-- 1 Disconnect the air inlet pipe at the rocker cover/induction manifold. - 2 Release the 13 cap screws which retain the rocker cover and remove the cover. - 3 Turn the crankshaft in the normal direction of rotation until valve 11 (A) has just opened and valve 12 has not closed fully.
-Check/adjust the clearances of valves 1 and 2. - 4 Set valves 3 and 4 as indicated above then check/adjust the clearances of valves 9 and 10. - 5 Set valves 7 and 8 then check/adjust the clearances of valves 5 and 6. - 6 Set valves 1 and 2 then check/adjust the clearances of valves 11 and 12. - 7 Set valves 9 and 10 then check/adjust the clearances of valves 3 and 4. - 8 Set valves 5 and 6 then check/adjust the clearances of valves 7 and 8. - 9 If necessary, put a new rocker cover/induction manifold gasket in position on the cylinder head.
-Align carefully the cover and the gasket.
-Fit the cap screws which retain the rocker cover and tighten them to 17 Nm (13 lbf ft) 1,7 kgf m. - 10 Connect the air inlet pipe to the rocker cover.
+6 Turn the crankshaft in the normal direction of rotation until valve 11 (A) has just opened and valve 12 has not closed fully.
+Check / adjust the clearances of valves 1 and 2.

+7 Set valves 3 and 4 as indicated above then check /adjust the clearances of valves 9 and 10.

+- 8 Set valves 7 and 8 then check / adjust the clearances of valves 5 and 6. - 9 Set valves 1 and 2 then check / adjust the clearances of valves 11 and 12. - 10 Set valves 9 and 10 then check / adjust the clearances of valves 3 and 4. - 11 Set valves 5 and 6 then check / adjust the clearances of valves 7 and 8.

+12 If necessary, put a new rocker cover / induction manifold gasket in position on the cylinder head.

+13 Hold the rocker cover over the engine and push the electrical connector for the wiring loom of the fuel injector units into its hole in the rocker cover.
+Ensure that the four tags engage on the rocker cover.

+14 Fit the rocker cover, fit and tighten the 13 setscrews that retain the rocker cover and tighten them to 18 Nm (13 lbf ft) 1,8 kgf m.

+- 15 Connect the wiring loom for the injector units at the rocker cover connector. - 16 Connect the air inlet pipe to the rocker cover.